Control 2.5: Data Minimization and Grounding Scope

 |---|---|---|

-| Disabled (Default) | Copilot searches all SharePoint sites the user can access | Not recommended for FSI without other controls |
+| Disabled (Default) | Copilot can ground on SharePoint sites the user can access | Use only after permissions, labels, DLP, and SAM controls are validated |

-| Enabled — Allow List | Copilot can ONLY search sites on the approved list | Recommended for initial rollout — start with curated, clean sites |
+| Enabled — Allow List | Copilot and SharePoint search are scoped primarily to allowed sites, but Microsoft notes recently accessed sites or sites shared via Teams/Outlook can still appear | Temporary initial rollout — start with curated, clean sites while documenting exceptions |

-| Transitioning to Disabled | After data hygiene is validated, gradually expand access | Target state after Pillar 1 readiness is confirmed |
+| Transitioning to Disabled | Gradually move from RSS to long-term Purview, SAM, RBAC, DLP, and sensitivity-label governance | Target state after Pillar 1 readiness is confirmed |

 RSS Configuration Flow